 However, to find the unitaries in QITE one needs to perform tomography~\cite{motta2020determining} of the reduced density matrices of $|\Psi(\tau)\rangle$ over regions of volume $C$.
 Although the measurement and processing cost is polynomial in system size, it can still be prohibitive for large $C$.
 Despite various improvements in the QITE idea in terms of the algorithm and implementation, this remains a practical drawback~\cite{sun2021quantum}.
 (We briefly note also some other near-term imaginary time evolution algorithms, such as the variational ansatz-based quantum imaginary time evolution, introduced in Ref.~\cite{mcardle2019variational}, which reproduces the imaginary time evolution trajectory in the limit of an infinitely flexible variational ansatz, as well as the probabilistic imaginary time evolution algorithm (PITE)~\cite{kosugi2022imaginary}, whose probability of success decreases exponentially with evolution time).

 Here, we introduce an alternative near-term, ancilla-free, quantum method that generates the imaginary time evolution of a quantum state without any tomography.
 It thus eliminates one of the resource bottlenecks of the original QITE.
 The idea is to consider the imaginary time trajectory $\Psi(\tau)$ as generated by an adiabatic process under a particular Hamiltonian $\tilde{H}(\tau)$.
-This adiabatic Hamiltonian satisfies an auxiliary dynamical equation that can be solved for entirely classically, i.e. without any feedback from the quantum simulation.
+This adiabatic Hamiltonian is approximated by the solution of an auxiliary dynamical equation that can be solved for entirely classically, i.e. without any feedback from the quantum simulation.
 Although propagation under $\tilde{H}$ reproduces imaginary time evolution when performed adiabatically (i.e., one stays in the ground-state of $\tilde{H}(\tau)$), this is different to the usual ASP, because $\tilde{H}$ does not approach $H$ at the end of the path, even though it shares the same final ground-state.
 We thus refer to this algorithm as adiabatic quantum imaginary time evolution, or A-QITE.

-Like the original QITE algorithm, it can be used not only to prepare ground-states directly, but also as a subroutine in other state-preparation algorithms, or to sample from thermal states.
+Like QITE, the application of A-QITE for sufficiently long imaginary time formally prepares the ground-state.
+But also like QITE, the imaginary time trajectory generated by A-QITE has other applications.
+The ability to reproduce non-unitary evolution enables applications to Lindblad simulation~\cite{kamakari2022digital}, while for finite imaginary time, it can naturally be applied to prepare thermal states (either in a purified formulation~\cite{kamakari2022digital} or via sampling~\cite{motta2020determining,sun2021quantum}) or be used in a subspace expansion method for excited states~\cite{motta2020determining}.
+Generally speaking, the A-QITE algorithm turns the preparation of any state that can be reached by the differential evolution of an initially known ground-state into an adiabatic state preparation process.
+In this work, however, we primarily focus on the generation of the imaginary time trajectory itself, and its long-time limit relevant to physical ground-state preparation.

-We examine the feasibility and performance of this algorithm for the illustrative case of preparing the ground-state of the {Ising-like} Heisenberg XXZ model in a transverse field.
-We also study the behaviour of the instantaneous gap and norm of $\tilde{H}$ as a function of imaginary time (as these determine the cost of integrating the classical equation to determine $\tilde{H}$) as well to implement the adiabatic quantum simulation under $\tilde{H}$. $\tilde{H}(\tau)$ becomes increasingly non-local with time, and we introduce a geometric locality heuristic to truncate terms in $\tilde{H}$, which we compare to the original inexact QITE procedure.
-We finish with some observations on practical implementations of the algorithm.
+We examine the feasibility and performance of A-QITE for the illustrative case of the {Ising-like} Heisenberg XXZ model in a transverse field.
+There we study the behaviour of the instantaneous gap and norm of $\tilde{H}$ as a function of imaginary time (as these determine the cost of integrating the classical equation to determine $\tilde{H}$ as well to implement the adiabatic quantum simulation under $\tilde{H}$). $\tilde{H}(\tau)$ becomes increasingly non-local with time, and we introduce a geometric locality heuristic to truncate terms in $\tilde{H}$, which we compare to the original inexact QITE procedure.
+We finish with some observations on the cost and practical implementation of the algorithm.